-PID Process ID of the ED which created the record.

-status Either "SUCCESS" or "FAILURE".

-size Size of the file (bytes).

-file_data RqstID: 0 Inode: Inode, Igen: Igen, SnapID: 0.0.
+Timestamp Date and time the record was written to file.
+PID Process ID of the ED which created the record. status Either "SUCCESS" or "FAILURE". size Size of the file (bytes). elapsed_time End time minus start time (seconds). file_data RqstID: 0 Inode: Inode, Igen: Igen, SnapID: 0.0.